takluyver/bash_kernel/README.rst

-A simple IPython kernel for bash
+A Jupyter kernel for bash

 This requires IPython 3.